-Derek F. DiMatteo is Associate Instructor of English, Managing Editor of Africa Today, and PhD Candidate in the Department of English at Indiana University Bloomington.
+Dr. Derek F. DiMatteo is Assistant Professor in the Department of English at Gannon University in Erie, PA.

 Critical Ethnic Studies Symposium

-I am one of the co-organizers of the symposium and the coordinator of its graduate student workshop.
+I am a past-organizer of the symposium and the coordinator of its graduate student workshop.
 The 2019 symposium examined the conjunctures of nationalism, borders, and personhood through interdisciplinary lenses on dissent, social movement, ideological restriction or contestation, and state violence.

 About My Teaching